veo-labs/openveo-plugin-generator/docs/getting-started.md

     cd /WORKSPACE_PATH/openveo-PLUGIN_NAME
     npm link

+# Build your plugin

+Plugin front end has to be built.

+    cd /WORKSPACE_PATH/openveo-PLUGIN_NAME
+    grunt prod

 # Install your plugin

 Once a link has been made on your plugin you can install it using: